Pistorius, slain girlfriend had planned future - uncle

 He broke down during a 40-minute bail hearing at a Pretoria court but was not asked to enter a plea.

-"They had plans together and Oscar was happier in his private life than he had been for a long time," Anthony Pistorius said in a statement released by his nephew's agent.
+"They had plans together and Oscar was happier in his private life than he had been for a long time," Arnold Pistorius said in a statement released by his nephew's agent.

 "We are in a state of total shock - firstly about the tragic death of Reeva who we had all got to know well and care for deeply over the last few months," he said.
 "All of us saw at first hand how close she had become to Oscar during that time and how happy they were."